 - Mince the garlic and chop the bell pepper and jalapenos as well.
 Set aside.

-- Add the olive oil to a large pot over medium low heat.
+- Add the olive oil (or broth) to a large pot over medium low heat.
 Add the zucchini, bell pepper, cumin and salt.
 Stir and cook for 5 minutes, stirring often.
 Add the garlic and cook 10 minutes more, stirring occasionally.
-If using broth instead of oil, add more if needed, but the zucchini release a lot of water while they cook, so you shouldn’t need any.
+If using broth instead of oil, add more if needed, but the zucchini release a lot of water while they cook, so you shouldn't need any.
+Make sure most of all the broth is gone before the next step.

 - Add the jalapeños and the 1 cup vegetable broth and bring to a boil.
 Once boiling, turn the heat to simmer, cover and cook 5-10 more minutes until most of the liquid has evaporated.